MilenTecle/Inventory-Manager/README.md

 ## Design

 ### Images
-The background image on the site reflects the purpose of the quiz and the appealing image invites the user to further explore the website.
+The background image on the landing page has graphic elements of various abstract shapes, which contributes to the theme of organization and categorization, aligning with the application's purpose.

 ### Colours
-The colours used for the website blends well with the background image with a consistent look for the user.
-The dark colour breaks off the orange....
+The colours used for the website consists of a vibrant orange colour,same colour as the background image, giving the user a sense of energy and enthusiasm along with a modern website.
+The dark colour breaks off the orange and creates a balance throughout the website.

 ### Fonts